KenKundert/avendesora/doc/advanced.rst

 --------------------------------

-*Avendesora* provides the :ref:`browse command <browse command>` to allow you to easily.
-To do so, it needs two things: a URL and a browser.
+*Avendesora* provides the :ref:`browse command <browse command>` to allow you to easily open the website for your account in your browser.
+To do so, it needs two
+things: a URL and a browser.

 Selecting the URL
 """""""""""""""""